-Total planned expenditure over the 5-year programme is estimated to be £25.813m of which there are the following key schemes:
+Total planned expenditure over the 5-year programme is estimated to be £28.245m of which there are the following key schemes:

-- Western Growth Corridor £12.898m
+- Western Growth Corridor £12.894m

 - Disabled Facilities Grants £5.768m

 - Planned asset maintenance £1.260m

 - Greyfriars £2.257m

 - UK Shared Prosperity Fund £0.357m

+- Lincoln Town Deal (Internally Delivered Schemes) £1.049m

-- Lincoln Town Deal (External Schemes) £2.442m
+- Lincoln Town Deal (External Schemes) £3.766m

-The largest element of the programme is the Western Growth Corridor totalling £12.898m.
+The largest element of the programme is the Western Growth Corridor totalling £12.894m.

 The Council was successful in it's bid to secure £20m, through the Levelling Up Fund 2, to bring forward the delivery of a bridge to open the eastern access to the Western Growth Corridor site.
-Future years expenditure is not yet included in the GIP and is subject to separate approval.
+Future years expenditure is not yet included in the GIP and is subject to separate approval in early 2024.